SuperOfficeDocs/superoffice-docs/user-guide/en/diary/create-view.md

 1. The contents of the list box immediately below the **Select from** field vary depending on what you selected under **Select from**.

-    * If you selected **Associates**, a list of user groups in your organisation is displayed.
-You can also select **All** to display all the users in the organisation.
+    * If you selected **Associates**, a list of user groups in your organization is displayed.
+You can also select **All** to display all the users in the organization.

     * If you selected **Project**, the history list of projects is displayed.

-    * If you selected **Resource**, a list of resource groups in your organisation is displayed.
+    * If you selected **Resource**, a list of resource groups in your organization is displayed.
 This list is defined in SuperOffice Settings and maintenance.
-Select **All** to see all the resources in your organisation.
+Select **All** to see all the resources in your organization.

 1. Select the users/resources you require and click the right arrow ( ![icon][img2] ) to add them to the pane on the right.
 You can also select users and resources individually by double-clicking them.